You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 - Alcohol and driving (zero tolerance)

-Photo taken by my buddy Reid with a Lada from my friend Azamat.
+Photo taken by my buddy Reid with a Lada belonging to my friend Aydow.

 What are the rules regarding blood alcohol levels?

-Alcohol is not tolerated at the wheel, so don't drink and drive.
+Alcohol is not tolerated when driving, so do not drink before driving.

 Use Google Maps, Maps.me and Soviet Military Maps on your phone to find your way.
 To make sure they work perfectly, buy a local sim card.